How to make money in GTA 5

 If you want to get Franklin lots of money early on, racing is a great way of doing so.
 It requires a little bit of legwork first though.

-As you progress the story, you will unlock the mission "Pulling Favors".
-Finish this and "Shift Work" will pop up on the map.
+As you progress the story, you'll unlock the mission "Pulling Favors".
+Finish this and the "Shift Work" mission will open up.
 This will unlock races that you can take part in after 8 PM.
 Upgrade Franklin's ride and use his power to slow down time to win these races for a nice cash boost.

 You might want to consider investing in your car too as it will be worth it long-term.
 This will make it easier to win races.
 You can then use the winnings from races to invest in the stock market.